-Multi family real estate is an asset type that is relatively easy to understand, underwrite, and add value to over time.
+Multi family real estate is an asset type that is relatively easy to understand, underwrite, and profit from over time.

-Here, we’ll show you the best ways to find owners of multi family real estate and how you can access their contact information and win their business.
+In this article, we’ll show you the best ways to find owners of multi family real estate, access their contact information, and win their business.

 There are a number of resources that you can utilize to find multi family property owners.

-Paid platforms like Reonomy or ProspectNow allow you to search and find multifamily property owners across the US and access their contact information.
+Another option is paid platforms like Reonomy or ProspectNow, which allow you to search and find multi family property owners across the U.S. and access their contact information.

-Below, we’ll take a look at the different ways to locate multi family property owners in any US location—using public records, Reonomy, and a few other sources, like local chambers of commerce and brokerage firms.
+Let’s take a look at how you can locate multi family property owners using public records, Reonomy, and a few other sources, like local chambers of commerce and brokerage firms.

 Public Records Multi Family Property Owner Search

-If you have enough information on an owner, finding them through public records shouldn’t be a huge hassle.
+If you have enough information about an owner, finding them through public records shouldn’t be a huge hassle.

-Deeds and property assessment cards are generally the two public records sources that can piece you into the ownership behind a multi family property.
+Deeds and property assessment cards are generally the two public records documents that can help you identify the ownership behind a multi family property.

 Registry of Deeds

-Deeds are considered public record and are usually recorded at the Registry of Deeds, or in some places, with the County Clerk.
+Deeds are considered public records and are usually recorded at the Registry of Deeds, or in some places, with the County Clerk.

-For example, if you want to find out who owns a multi family property in Boston, Massachusetts, you can visit masslandrecords.com and then select “Suffolk” County.
-From there, you can search for deeds based on owner (or business) name, address, document type (in this case, deed) or by date the document was recorded.
+For example, if you want to find out who owns a multi family property in Boston, Massachusetts, you can visit masslandrecords.com and then select Suffolk County.
+From there, you can search for deeds based on owner’s or business name, address, document type (in this case, deed), or by date the document was recorded.

-Depending on the location, property taxes are collected at either the local or county level.
+Depending on the location, property taxes are collected at either municipal or county level.
 The taxing authority generally posts property tax records online where they can be freely accessed by the general public.

-These records are usually discoverable by property address.
-Once you locate the property address, the assessor’s database will usually indicate the owner of that property.
+These records can be easily retrieved by property address.
+Once you locate the property, the assessor’s database will usually indicate the name of the owner.

-In the example below, we see the assessor’s card indicates 399 Congress LLC is the owner of record for the property at 399 Congress St, Boston.
+In the example below, the assessor’s card indicates that 399 Congress LLC is the owner of record for the property at 399 Congress St. in Boston.

-In order to find out the true owner of this multi family property, you’d then need to take your search one step further to find out who the individuals are behind the LLC, which usually requires searching the state’s business database.
+In order to find out the true owner of this multi family property, you’d then need to take your search one step further.
+To find out the individuals behind the owning LLC, you can search the state’s business entity database.

 Building Department Records